Chieze-Franklin/Bolt.js-Book/bolt-events/app-user-events.md

 ```
 {
-    "name": String, //the name of the event, in this case 'app-role-created'
+    "name": String, //the name of the event, in this case 'app-user-created'
-    "body": Object, //an object representing the app-role that has just been created
+    "body": Object, //an object representing the app-user that has just been created
     "publisher": String //the name of the app that published, in this case 'bolt'
 }
 ```

 ---

-## bolt/app-role-deleted
+## bolt/app-user-deleted

-This event is raised when an [app-role association](/app-role-object.md) is deleted.
+This event is raised when an [app-user association](/app-user-object.md) is deleted.

 ### event object